gaborm88/Kotlin-springboot-skeleton/README.md

 # Kotlin Spring boot example project

 This is an skeleton project for a Spring boot with Kotlin.
-Doesn't contain any business logic, but it has two demo entity, you can make CRUD actions on them (User and Address).
+Doesn't contain any business logic, but it has two demo entity, you can make CRUD operations on them (User and Address).
 The project also using Flyway for migration.